enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 ---------------------------------------------

-Support for |UIWrapper.perform| can be extended by registering additional interaction type and handling logic via |TargetRegistry.register_handler| on a |TargetRegistry|.
+Support for |UIWrapper.perform| can be extended by registering additional interaction type and handling logic via |TargetRegistry.register_interaction| on a |TargetRegistry|.

 For the purpose of this document, suppose we want to perform many mouse clicks